-- 153.01 For priority situations when an interference is called on a Surfer, then the Surfer's heat score will be calculated using only their best scoring wave. - 153.02 In non-priority situations when an interference is called on a Surfer, the Surfer's second best scoring wave will be halved. - 153.03 When an interference is called on a Surfer while paddling to catch a wave or while riding a wave, the Ride will be scored zero. - 153.04 Interference will be denoted by a triangle on the Judges sheet. - 153.05 Any interfering Surfer must be penalized and once an interference decision is made, it is irrevocable.
-The Judges and/or WSL Tour Manager will not enter into any discussion over the interference call.
-All discussion must be directly with the WSL Head Judge, if he wishes to discuss the situation. - 153.06 The Surfer who is interfered with will be allowed an additional wave beyond their wave maximum, within the prescribed time limit.
+- 162.01 For priority situations when an interference is called on a Surfer, then the Surfer's heat score will be calculated using only their best scoring wave. - 162.02 In non-priority situations when an interference is called on a Surfer, the Surfer's second best scoring wave will be halved. - 162.03 When an interference is called on a Surfer while paddling to catch a wave or while riding a wave, the Ride will be scored zero. - 162.04 Interference will be denoted by a triangle on the Judges sheet. - 162.05 Any interfering Surfer must be penalized and once an interference decision is made, it can only be modified by the Head Judge if they deem the decision was made relying on inaccurate technology (video/audio).
+The Judges will not enter into any discussion over the interference call.
+Any protest relating to a decision should be submitted in accordance with Article 141 (Protests). - 162.06 In non-priority heats, the Surfer who is interfered with will be allowed an additional wave beyond their wave maximum, within the prescribed time limit

 EXCEPTION: where a double interference is called, neither Surfer gets an extra wave.
 An extra wave or heat delay as decided by the WSL Head Judge at the time will also apply to interference from water photographers, water security personnel or other outside interference.
+Refer to Article 135.04.
-Refer to Article 125.04. - 153.07 Where any Surfer incurs two interferences they must immediately leave the Competition Area (Failure to do so will result in a penalty in accordance with Chapter 12 of this Rulebook.) and:

-- (a) If both interferences are in a non-priority situation, both scoring Rides will be halved. - (b) If one interference is in a non-priority situation and the other in a priority situation, one scoring ride will be halved and the other scored a zero. - (c) If both interferences are in a priority situation the Surfer will be disqualified from the heat. - 153.08 If neither Surfer in an interference situation has established priority over the other Surfer involved, the penalty will be a non-priority interference (see Article 153.02) regardless of other Surfers in the heat (not involved in the interference situation) hold priority or not, Surfer's second best scoring wave will be halved.
+- 162.07 Where any Surfer incurs two interferences they must immediately leave the Competition Area (Failure to do so will result in a penalty in accordance with Chapter 13 of this Rulebook.) and: - (a) If both interferences are in a non-priority situation, both scoring Rides will be halved. - (b) If one interference is in a non-priority situation and the other in a priority situation, one scoring ride will be halved and the other scored a zero. - (c) If both interferences are in a priority situation the Surfer will be disqualified from the heat. - 162.08 If neither Surfer in an interference situation has established priority over the other Surfer involved, the penalty will be a non-priority interference (see Article 162.02) regardless of other Surfers in the heat (not involved in the interference situation) hold priority or not, Surfer's second best scoring wave will be halved.
 This rule will be applied to one-on-one, 3-Surfer and 4-Surfer heats.